circleci/circleci-docs/jekyll/_docs/enterprise/debugging.md

 }
 ```

-### Restarting replicated and the CircleCI app
+### Restarting Replicated and the CircleCI app

-Please try restarting replicated services.
+Please try restarting Replicated services.
 You can do this by running the following commands on the service box.

 ```
 sudo restart replicated-ui